EarthNow promises real-time views of the whole planet from a new satellite constellation

 Presumably a large portion of that will be video processing and compression hardware, since they’ll want to minimize bandwidth and latency but don’t want to skimp on quality.
 Efficiency is important, too; satellites have extremely limited power, so running multiple off-the-shelf GPUs with standard compression methods probably isn’t a good idea.
 Real-time, continuous video from orbit (as opposed to near-real-time stills or clips) is as much a software problem as it is hardware.

-Machine learning also figures, of course: the company plans to do onboard analysis of the imagery, though to what extent isn’t clear.
+Machine learning also figures in, of course: the company plans to do onboard analysis of the imagery, though to what extent isn’t clear.
 It really makes more sense to me to do this on the ground, but perhaps a first pass by the satellite’s hardware will help move things along.

 Airbus will do its part by actually producing the satellites, in Toulouse and Florida.
 The release doesn’t say how many will be built, but full (and presumably redundant) Earth coverage means dozens at the least.
-But if they’re mass manufactured standard goods, that should keep the price down, relatively speaking anyway.
+But if they’re mass-manufactured standard goods, that should keep the price down, relatively speaking anyway.

 No word on the actual amount raised by the company in January, but with the stature of the investors and the high costs involved in the industry, I can’t imagine it’s less than a few tens of millions.